 During the COVID-19 pandemic, ABG has been focusing its efforts on supporting their community of elderly people, especially the most vulnerable and those most severely affected.
 To this end they have offered free home search services and home help services to ensure that the elderly are properly cared for and kept safe.
 During Spain’s strict 3 month confinement, ABG also offered free telephone support to prevent loneliness and boredom.
 Thanks to the support of several influencers, journalists and well-known Spanish singers, ABG raised significant funds for the project ‘StopSoledad’ (Stop Loneliness) and ‘Abrazos solidarios’ (Solidarity Hugs) which were used to provide medical supplies to several elderly care centres in Madrid.

-The Scheinberg Relief Fund has worked hand-in-hand with ABG to develop its programme “By your side” to help combat the direct impact that COVID-19 has had on the physical health of the elderly population living independently in their own homes.
-The aim of the programme is to improve the physical well-being and maintain the autonomy of the elderly through effective treatment and prevention.
-During October to December 2020, 465 vulnerable elderly will receive free of charge weekly physiotherapy sessions in their homes to improve mobility and over 1,000 elderly will receive monthly podiatry sessions.
+The Scheinberg Relief Fund has worked hand-in-hand with ABG to develop its programme “By your side” to help combat the direct impact of COVID-19 on the physical health of the elderly population living independently in their own homes.
+The aim of the programme is to maintain the autonomy of the elderly and improve their physical well-being through effective treatments and prevention delivered in their homes.